 Antonio “Beast” Brown was the primary witness against Peterson.
 Brown secretly recorded conversations with Peterson, asking Antonion Brown to get his “Uncle” to kill prosecutor James Glasgow.

-Peterson claimed he was feeding Antonion Brown false information, to help Brown get time removed from his sentence.
+Peterson said he provided Antonion Brown with false information, to help Brown get time removed from his sentence.
 You can listen to recordings of some of their conversations.

-Peterson asked Brown to join a Mexican cartel with him.
+Mr. Peterson asked Mr. Brown to join a Mexican cartel with him.
 Do you think he was serious?

 Peterson seems to know that Brown is recording their conversations.
 Additionally, Peterson expected to win his appeal, so he had no reason to murder Glasgow.